Looking for the best second hand bookshops in London? These are the 20 places you shouldn’t miss.

 Many of the best books are more than just an intriguing tale, but shine a light on important issues or really make us think.

-If it’s one of those you’re after, then I highly recommend a trip over to Pages of Hackney.
+If it’s one of those you’re after, then we highly recommend a trip over to Pages of Hackney.

 They give priority to marginalised voices in publishing, and much of their stock revolves around topics like politics, philosophy, feminism and psychology.